sheetaljwl795/readme-generator/README.md

 - [How To Contribute](#how-to-contribute)

 ## Installation
-install
+asdfj;lkasjdf

 * Your application should prompt the user for information like README entitled Description, Installation, Usage, Contributing, and Tests and GitHub URL.
 Feel free to add any additional prompts you think of.

 ## Usage
-usage
+asdjf;asd

 ## Guidelines
-contribute
+fasdl;kjasd

 ## Test
-test
+fsdfj

 ## License
 MIT

 ## Contact Information
-* My github profile is github.com/Username
+* My github profile is [djslfkj](https://www.github.com/djslfkj)
-* You can reachout to me at email@email.com for any additional questions.
+* You can reachout to me at kjlsf for any additional questions.

 ## How to Contribute
 If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.